 Santiago is currently a Board Leadership Fellow with The National Association of Corporate Directors (NACD), Washington, D.C.
 He received an MBA from the Kellogg School of Management at Northwestern University and a Bachelor’s degree from the University of Denver.

-Sheikha Alanoud bint Hamad Al-Thani is Managing Director of Business Development at the Qatar Financial Centre (QFC) Authority.
-Previously, she held the roles of Associate Director of Economic Affairs for the MENA region and Vice President of Strategic Alliances.
+Sheikha Alanoud bint Hamad Al-Thani was appointed Managing Director of Business Development at the Qatar Financial Centre (QFC) Authority in September 2017.
+Previously, she held the roles of Vice President of Strategic Alliances, CEO Office and Associate Director of Economic Affairs for the MENA region.

 Prior to joining the QFC, Alanoud served as the Qatar Country Director for Silatech, a Qatar-based social initiative that connects young people to employment opportunities across the Arab region.
 She has also held other positions working with various UN agencies and international organisations specialising in issues covering economic development, focusing on education, private sector development, and youth employment.
 She has authored numerous reports on the subject matters.

-Alanoud has been a board member of a number of organizations, including Vice Chair for the Bedaya Centre for Entrepreneurship and Career Guidance, Tomouh, How Women Work, i2Co School of Transformative Leadership, and Future Foreign Policy in the UK.
-She is currently a Global Ambassador for Qatar for Women Entrepreneurship Day, a founding member of the World Economic Forum’s Global Shapers Community and a member of their Advisory Council on Collaborations.
+Alanoud has been a board member of a number of organizations, including Vice Chair for the Bedaya Centre for Entrepreneurship and Career Guidance, Tomouh, How Women Work, i2Co School of Transformative Leadership, Qatar-UK Alumni Board – British Council, and Future Foreign Policy in the UK.
+She is currently a Global Ambassador for Qatar for Women Entrepreneurship Day, Qatar Chair for Global Dignity, and a member of the World Economic Forum’s Global Shapers Community.

 Simon Smiles is Chief Investment Officer – UHNW for UBS.
 In this capacity, he and his team formulate investment strategy, themes and trades for UBS’s Ultra High Net Worth clients.
 He is UBS’s youngest Group Managing Director and is also responsible for derivatives, hedge fund, private markets, sustainable, and short term trading investment strategies, leads UBS WM’s impact investing efforts, contributes to the wider UBS WM House View, hosts the monthly UBS Investor Forum, and sits on UBS’s Global Investment Committee.
 Prior to moving to Zurich, Smiles worked for UBS Investment Bank in Hong Kong as Head of Asian Thematic Research.
 Before this, he ran UBS’s media and internet equity research team in Australia, and taught economics and finance at the University of Sydney and UTS.
 Simon is a WEF Young Global Leader, IIF Future Leader, UBS Opinion Leader, and member of the Milken Institute’s Young Leaders Circle, has appeared regularly in financial media including CNBC, Bloomberg TV, Reuters TV, Barron’s, WSJ, Forbes, and has participated in and moderated panels at a wide variety of international conferences.
 He received a PhD in economics from the Australian National University and first class honors in both economics and finance from the University of Sydney.